fusion-energy/paramak/README.md

 | Circular shapes                                         | <p align="center"><img src="https://user-images.githubusercontent.com/8583900/86246778-72e69980-bba3-11ea-9b33-d74e2c2d084b.png" height="120"></p> `RotateCircleShape()`      | <p align="center"><img src="https://user-images.githubusercontent.com/8583900/86246768-6feba900-bba3-11ea-81a8-0d77a843b943.png" height="120"></p> `ExtrudeCircleShape()`         |

-# Example scripts

-There are several example scripts in the [examples folder](https://github.com/ukaea/paramak/blob/develop/examples/).
-A good one to start with is [make_CAD_from_points.py](https://github.com/ukaea/paramak/blob/develop/examples/make_CAD_from_points.py) which makes simple examples of the different types of shapes (extrude, rotate) with different connection methods (splines, straight lines and circles).

 ## Usage - Parametric Shapes

 There are a collection of Python scripts in the example folder that demonstrate simple shape construction and visualisation.
 However here is a quick example of a RotateStraightShape.